huydinhtran/Dynamic-plot-of-matrix-multiplication/README.md

 For main.py, the program asks the user to enter the dimension for the square matrix and the time interval.

-It will then create an n x n matrix with random values and a 1 x n matrix with random values for matrix multiplication.
+It will then create an n x n matrix with random values and an 1 x n matrix with random values for matrix multiplication.

 It will then feed the data to function.py to do the matrix multiplication and transfer back the results to main.py.